danpassy/Smart_Waste_Bin_Project/README.md

 # TOF Distance Measurement And LCD Display  version 0.0.1

 ## Project Description - version 0.0.1
 This first step of this project implements a real-time distance measurement system using the integrated Time-of-Flight (TOF) sensor on the STM32 B-U585I-IOT02A board.
 The system displays the fill level percentage on an I2C LCD screen and through serial communication.
-T

 ## Hardware Requirements
 - STM32 B-U585I-IOT02A Development Board